On the uniqueness of tangent cones to area minimizing currents at boundaries with arbitrary multiplicity

 In particular

-exists. \end{theorem} In loose terms we get the following \begin{theorem} Assume that $\Omega$ is a $C^2$ domain and $u$ as in Assumption \ref{a:linearproblem}. \begin{itemize} \item For all $q \in \partial \Omega$ the frequency can be defined in a neighbourhood of $q$ and is almost monotone. \item The frequency at the limit is independent of the choice of a distance function and $\forall q \in \partial \Omega$, $I(q) \geq 1$. \item Either $I(q)=1$ or $I(q) \geq 1+\alpha(Q,m,n)$.
+exists. \end{theorem} In loose terms we get the following \begin{theorem} Assume that $\Omega$ is a $C^2$ domain and $u$ as in Assumption \ref{a:linearproblem}. \begin{itemize} \item For all $q \in \partial \Omega$ the frequency can be defined in a neighbourhood of $q$ and is almost monotone.
+This means, is monotone in $r$ for an appropriate constant $C$. \item The frequency at the limit is independent of the choice of a distance function and $\forall q \in \partial \Omega$, $I(q) \geq 1$. \item Either $I(q)=1$ or $I(q) \geq 1+\alpha(Q,m,n)$ for a positive constant $\alpha(Q,m,n)$.
 If $I(q)=1$ then the blowups at $q$ are linear, of the form